 - Grants should be taken up by 31 December of the year in which they are awarded.

-- Please note that members of the Janet Arnold Award committee (including John Cherry, Maria Hayward and Santina Levy) and of the Society's Research Committee cannot act as references for this application.
+- Please note that the Janet Arnold Award assessors (John Cherry and Santina Levy) and members of the Society's Research Committee cannot act as references for this application.

 Apply for the Janet Arnold Award

 - Please read the eligibility criteria and application requirements above.